 - Disseminate fair housing information and resources, with a particular focus on empowering people of color, indigenous people, low-income residents, and cultural communities.

 - Conduct fair housing testing to ensure compliance in the rental housing community with fair housing law.

-- Produce more affordable housing, prioritizing funding for rental housing developments.
+- Produce more affordable housing.

 - Expand affordable homeownership opportunities and rental options for residents across the entire city.